Extending partial isometries of generalized metric spaces: Introduction

 Our interest lies in questions around extending partial isometries of generalized metric spaces, and the resulting consequences for the isometry groups of universal generalized metric spaces (e.g. $\cU_\cR$ for a distance monoid $\cR$).
 We begin this investigation with the basic definitions.

-\begin{definition} Fix a distance monoid $\cR$. \begin{enumerate} \item Given an $\cR$-metric space $A$, a \textbf{partial isometry of $A$} is an isometry $\vphi:A_1\func A_2$, where $A_1$ and $A_2$ are subspaces of $A$. \item Suppose $\cK$ is a class of $\cR$-metric spaces and $A\in\cK$.
-Then $A$ has the \textbf{extension property in $\cK$} if there is some $B\in\cK$ such that $A$ is a subspace of $B$ and any partial isometry of $A$ extends to a total isometry of $B$. \item A class $\cK$ of finite $\cR$-metric spaces has the \textbf{Hrushovski property} if every element of $\cK$ has the extension property in $\cK$. \end{enumerate} \end{definition}
+\begin{definition} Fix a distance monoid $\cR$. \begin{enumerate}[ (1)] \item Given an $\cR$-metric space $A$, a \textbf{partial isometry of $A$} is an isometry $\vphi\colon A_1\to A_2$, where $A_1$ and $A_2$ are subspaces of $A$. \item Suppose $\cK$ is a class of $\cR$-metric spaces and $A\in\cK$.
+Then $A$ has the \textbf{extension property in $\cK$} if there is $B\in\cK$ such that $A$ is a subspace of $B$ and any partial isometry of $A$ extends to a total isometry of $B$. \item A class $\cK$ of finite $\cR$-metric spaces has the \textbf{Hrushovski property} if every element of $\cK$ has the extension property in $\cK$. \end{enumerate} \end{definition}

+In the literature (e.g. \cite{HeLa}), the Hrushovski property is sometimes also referred to as EPPA: the \emph{extension property for partial automorphisms}.

-Note that the edge-metric on graphs associates $\cK_{\cR_2}$ with the class of finite graphs, and therefore associates $\cU_{\cR_2}$ with the countable random graph.
-Viewed this way, Hrushovski's original result in \cite{HrEPA} is that $\cK_{\cR_2}$ has the Hrushovski property.
+For graphs, the path-metric truncated at $2$ associates $\cK_{\cS_2}$ with the class of finite graphs, and $\cU_{\cS_2}$ with the countable random graph.
+Viewed this way, Hrushovski's original result in \cite{HrEPA} is that $\cK_{\cS_2}$ has the Hrushovski property.
 In \cite{Sol}, Solecki shows that $\cK _{\R^{\geq 0}}$, the class of all finite metric spaces, also has the Hrushovski property.
 More precisely, it is shown that if $(G,+,0)$ is a subgroup of $(\R,+,0)$, then $\cK_\cG$ has the Hrushovski property, where $\cG$ is the distance monoid $(G^{\geq0},+,\leq,0)$.
-As it turns out, the only significant obstacle in extending Solecki's result to arbitrary distance monoids comes from the fact that $\R^{\geq 0}$ is archimedean.
+The only significant obstacle in extending Solecki's result to arbitrary distance monoids is that $\R^{\geq 0}$ is archimedean.

 \begin{definition} A distance monoid $\cR=(R,\p,\leq,0)$ is \textbf{archimedean} if, for all $r,s\in R^{>0}$, there exists some integer $n>0$ such that $s\leq nr$. \end{definition}